elbinroshak2003-art/ELB-DockTool/README.md

 This package integrates a WebView2-hosted, independently authored docking interpretation interface into the ELB-DockTool WinForms application.
 The Results page contains **VIEW COMPLEX**, which opens the selected receptor/Vina result in the interpretation viewer.

+## where to download
+go to release page --- assets  ---

 ## Integrated features
 - 3D protein cartoon representation
 - Docked ligand sticks/spheres